 As of Oct.
 2, the Iowa State Board of Education adopted a rule to require lap-shoulder, also known as three-point, belts in all new school buses ordered by Iowa school districts and state-accredited non-public schools.
-As School Bus Fleet previously reported, the Iowa State Board of Education adopted new rules on the requirement on Aug.
-1. (The rule carries the same weight as law.)
+As School Bus Fleet previously reported, the Iowa State Board of Education on Aug.
+1 adopted new rules on the requirement for students to wear seat belts.
+(The rule carries the same weight as law.)

 The requirement also extends to other safety equipment, such as one additional stop arm per bus, hand rails, exterior boarding lights, and fire-resistant crash barriers between the front bus seat and the bus driver, on new school buses.
 Additionally, fire suppression systems will be allowed, Max Christensen, an executive officer for school transportation at the Iowa Department of Education, told SBF.

 Rules were also adopted to require mandatory bus inspections for all school vehicles that take students to and from school activities, and to require documentation that mandatory school bus evacuation drills are completed twice a year as required by law, Christensen confirmed.

 Orders for school buses currently in the pipeline and buses ordered through Oct.
 1 will be grandfathered in via a waiver between the school and the state Department of Education, he said.

 “Buses that are manufactured after Oct.
 2 but ordered prior to that date will technically need to comply with new rules, but due to the order/build process, will be unable to, thus the waiver,” Christensen added.
 “The waiver will acknowledge the existence of the new rules, but will also acknowledge the fact that certain buses built after the effective date of the new rules cannot meet those new rules.”

 Despite school buses already being very safe, adding lap-shoulder belts to all new school buses in the state will add “an extra layer of safety and protection in certain accident scenarios,” he said.